 I said as much to this reader, and that’s when it hit me: Right, this is my job!
 This is what I do!
 I take things that I think are terrible and I try to find a better way to go about them.
 That’s why this person emailed me, right?
 (Sometimes I forget.)
 And seeing as I don’t dislike honey, and I don’t hate spices and I don’t hate tradition or the Jewish New Year, well, it was time.

-I did a bit of research and learned that there was a recipe out there by one Marcy Goldman that people are quite mad for — in a good way.
+I did a bit of research and learned that there was a recipe out there by one cookbook author Marcy Goldman that everyone is quite mad for — in a good way.
 And I was feeling pretty good about the copious tastes I’d had of the batter (um, before remembering how much booze was in there and look at that!
 It’s party time in here!) when it went in the oven but then.

 Well then something terrible skitted across the floor and I just don’t want to talk about it.
 I screamed–like movie starlet screamed, ungh–and dropped the spatula.
 And by the time I got off the phone with Alex [“Come home NOW.
 Come home NOW.
 Come home NOW.”] and somewhat talked myself off my I’m-leaving-NYC-and-never-coming-back ledge, I realized that the cakes had fallen in the oven.

 And now, dear reader, I am torn as to whether this recipe needs to come with a warning.
 Was it my scream and the ensuing trauma that made the cakes fall?
 Are there issues with my baking soda (quite likely, it’s old as dirt)?
 Is there something wrong with this cake recipe?
 (I doubt this, nobody else who has mentioned it made reference to a sunken midsection.)
 Are you completely horrified that I shared this story (despite my mother asking me nicely to spare you our shameless details)?